Rolls-Royce admits Thai Airways shortfall, plots aggressive regional comeback

 Get the insights delivered to your inbox.

 Thai Airways is not alone in switching.
-Air New Zealand flies 14 RR-powered 787s, but the five new ones it has on order will have GE engines.
+In the Pacific, Air New Zealand flies 14 RR-powered 787s, but the five new ones it has on order will have GE engines.

 But the British engineering giant is now pivoting from defence to offence.